Answers to Frequently Asked Questions

 Yes, just plug HeadMouse into an available USB port.

-Yes, HeadMouse power consumption is modest, but depending on battery size of the host device you will see some reduction in run time.
+Yes, HeadMouse power consumption is modest, but depending on battery size of the host device you will see a reduction in run time.

 No, HeadMouse emulates a USB mouse and uses the standard drivers installed on the host device.
 The first time you plug in your HeadMouse you may see the host negotiate the final configuration of HeadMouse.